The latest technique in fraud prevention is called email risk assessment – but how does it work, and why is it so efficient?

 Why Check Email Addresses for Risk Analysis

-Here’s how email risk assessment can help your business:
+Here’s how getting more information can help your business:

 - Reduce chargebacks: you can block fraudsters before they purchase goods and services on your website with stolen credit card details.